p3l6/blog/_posts/2026/axial core typeface.md

 * `G` looks like the 'hook' part of the uppercase G
 * `F` is an uncrossed f
 * `K` is the angled part of the k.
 Also, looks like a 'pointy' c
-* `L` has a top serif, as in many monospaced fonts.
-This was particularly tricky, since it is so similar to the uncrossed t (see next section for thoughts on base-height)
+* `L` looks like a lowercase l
 * `M` looks like the greek letter mu
 * `S` is a reverse c.
 Also it looks like the bottom half of an S
-* `T` is an uncrossed lowercase t
+* `T` is part of an uppercase T, with only one side of the top bar (see next section for thoughts on base-height)
 * `W` is a flipped-over M (to be fair, this was one of the last letters to be assigned, and kinda got what was left)
 * `X` is an uncrossed x
 * `Z` is a 'pointy' s

 ## Variations

-The group of stemmed quarter circles (`FLTJ`) presents an interesting choice regarding the position of the letters relative to the baseline.
+The group of stemmed quarter circles (`FTLJ`) presents an interesting choice regarding the position of the letters relative to the baseline.
 The two main options are presented in the next image.

 ![Height comparison for stemmed quarter circles](/assets/images/typeface/baseline.png)